puzhang-ml/puzhang-ml.github.io/content/posts/diffusion-model/index.md

 math: mathjax
 ---

-### Intro
+### The Rise of Diffusion Models

-I will explain how diffusion model works in this post.
+Recently, diffusion models have gained significant traction, evidenced by the rapidly expanding user base of platforms like stable diffusion, midjourney, and DALLE-2.
+In this article, I'll delve into the intricacies of how diffusion models operate.
+My aim is to present this content in a manner that minimizes the need for prior expertise in diffusion models or mathematics.

-#### Build intuition from 1D case
+### Understanding Diffusion Models with a 1D Illustration

-Diffusion model was proposed in 2020 in the paper [Denoising Probabilistic Diffusion Models(DDPM)](https://arxiv.org/abs/2006.11239) and has been shown to generate much better results than GAN.
-The diffusion model contains the forward process, which gradually destroy the information and the backward process that reverse the whole thing.
-To explain how it works, let's start with a 1D exmaple.
-Let's say that we have input $X$ that follows some complex distribution, we can add gaussian noise $u_t$ to $X$ iteratively following this equation $X_t = \sqrt{1 - p} X_{t-1} + \sqrt{p} \mu_t$, where $\mu \sim \mathcal{N}(0, 1)$ and $p = 0.01$.
-As you can see that every step's output is a weighted average between the previous step and the gaussian noise.
-We can write down the final output after $T$ steps as follows:
+Introduced in 2020 through the paper titled [Denoising Probabilistic Diffusion Models(DDPM)](https://arxiv.org/abs/2006.11239), the diffusion model has demonstrated superior performance compared to GANs.
+This model comprises a forward process, which incrementally obliterates information, and a backward process that undoes these changes.
+To elucidate its workings, we'll commence with a 1D example.
+Suppose we have an input $X$ which adheres to a multifaceted distribution.
+We iteratively add Gaussian noise $u_t$ to $X$ following this equation $X_t = \sqrt{1 - p} X_{t-1} + \sqrt{p} \mu_t$, where $\mu \sim \mathcal{N}(0, 1)$ and $p = 0.01$.
+Observe that the output at each step is a weighted blend of the preceding step and Gaussian noise.
+The resulting output after $T$ steps can be expressed as:
 $$
 \begin{aligned}
 X_T &= \sqrt{1 - p} X_{T-1} + \sqrt{p} \mu_t \\\